AmandeepTomar/KotlinBasics/app/src/main/java/com/amandeep/kotlinbasics/kotlin/interview/InterviewQuestionsAndAnswer-Readme.md

 13. How would you expose ViewModel state to Jetpack Compose, and what approach would you take to collect ViewModel state and flows within a Composable function.
     `StateFlow<Data>->it will collect in Ui using collectAsLifeCycleState()`
-14. how you will achieve data flow with api call to ui layer->StateFlow(ViewModel)->UseCase-> Repository->Data
+14. How you will achieve data flow with api call to ui layer->StateFlow(ViewModel)->UseCase-> Repository->Data
-15. how you will call api and implement in clean architecture -> MVVM/MVI
+15. How you will call api and implement in clean architecture -> MVVM/MVI
 16. what is the scope in coroutines and different between all scope `runBlockingScope{},GlobalScope{} ,launch{},asyncAwait{}, coroutioneScope{}`
-17. senario base question on viewmodel scope and configuration changes.
+17. Questions on viewModelScope and configuration changes.
     `Ans:`  ViewModelScope -> explained below , How it survive configuration changes -> Internal working of
     viewModel.
 18. How do you ensure that UI data is preserved and can be displayed again in your application if the operating system kills your app's process?

-- use saveStateHandler in viewModel on the it is bundle and saved data in bundle so you can save and get the data after process death.
+- use `saveStateHandler in viewModel` on the it is bundle and saved data in bundle so you can save and get the data after process death.

-19. what is saveStatehandler in viewmodel

 - it is useful to survive the process death.

-20. diffrent between state flow and shared flow and usecases of both of theme.
+19. diffrent between state flow and shared flow and usecases of both of theme.

 `Ans:` -> When we want to hold the latest stae use stateFlow.

 - When we want to share the same flow between multiple collector use sharedFlow ,use case errorShow it will not trigger again and again.

-21. what all think take care while you are going to develop application `Ans:`  Architecture , Screen orientation and screen sizes , Dark and light theme support, Security , Data store policy , Https network configuration , certificate pinning and all.
+20. what all think take care while you are going to develop application `Ans:`  Architecture , Screen orientation and screen sizes , Dark and light theme support, Security , Data store policy , Https network configuration , certificate pinning and all.

-22. how viewmodel scope and lifecycle scope behave when you minmize the app
+21. how viewModel scope and lifecycle scope behave when you minmize the app

 ### ViewModel Scope: